Weimax Wines & Spirits

 JM da Fonseca also makes a wine called Domini which has no Periquita.
 This was, initially, made in collaboration with their (and everybody's, it seems) cousin, Cristiano Van Zeller of Douro acclaim and fame.
 Domini today is made of Touriga Nacional, Touriga Franca and Tinta Roriz.

 They have a remarkable cellar full of Setúbal wines.
 The photo above shows barrels of very old Moscatels.
-These are remarkably fine and one of the best dessert wines on the planet.
-But a lack of marketing acumen has led to a lack of sales.

 Currently In Stock: Jose Maria da Fonseca "Periquita" $9.99